giovanniguidi/COVID-19-italy/README.md

 https://github.com/pcm-dpc/COVID-19

-Run the notebook for an exploratory data analysis with some simple plots
+Run the notebook for an exploratory data analysis with some plots

 ### The model